Frequently Asked Questions

 Will you see a water line with the H2Overflow®?

-The unique design of the H2Overfow® design allows you to consistently maintain your water line above the bottom of the aquarium frame so you do not see the unsightly water line as water evaporates, yet below the glass lid so you do not have excessive evaporation.
+The unique design of the H2Overfow® allows you to maintain your water line above the bottom of the aquarium frame so you don’t see the unsightly water line as water evaporates.
+It also keeps it below the glass lid so you don’t have excessive evaporation.
 All evaporation takes place in your sump, not your aquarium.
-No more unsightly waterline!!
+No more unsightly water line!!

 Back to Top